autopkg/MLBZ521-recipes/README.md

 ### QGIS ###

 Downloads the latest specified major_version of QGIS.
-Requires python.org Python 3.6 to be pre-installed - other distributions (newer or older) are not supported.
-This probably isn't the best way to do it, but it's simple and works for now.

 The other publicly available QGIS recipe was no longer functional when the download location moved.
 Also added support for different major versions.